Hooded Eye Shadow Placement Trick for Visible Color

 how to bring out very deep set eyes with makeup

-If you have hooded eyes, you can use the same tricks.
-Deep set eyes and hooded eyes are kinda similar, when it comes to makeup application.
+If you have hooded eyes, you can use many of the same placement tricks.
+Deep set eyes and hooded eyes are similar in application, but I also recommend reading the deep set eyes dos and don’ts for the most common mistakes.

 Here’s what we’re gonna do: